daveyarwood/blog.djy.io/src/_drafts/10-bash-quirks-and-how-to-live-with-them.md

 As great as these strengths of Bash are, the aforementioned quirks can be an obstacle, standing between you and a safe, working script.
-So, let's talk about 10 things that are quirky about Bash and what we can do about it.
+So, let's talk about 10 things that are quirky about Bash and how to live with them.

 ## The quirks